-- Dice tempeh into cubes and add both it and the sweet potato into the sauce and mix carefully to coat.
+- Dice tempeh into cubes and add both it and the sweet potato into the sauce.
+Mix carefully to coat.

-- Spread the tempeh and sweet potatoes over the baking sheet, reserving extra sauce, and bake for 15 minutes.
+- Spread the tempeh and sweet potatoes over the baking sheet, reserving any extra sauce in the bowl, and bake for 15 minutes.

-- Add the green beans to the bowl and coat with remainder of sauce.
+- While baking, add the green beans to the bowl and coat with any residual sauce.

 - After 15 minutes, stir the tempeh and sweet potato before adding the green beans to the baking sheet.
 Cook an additional 15-20 minutes, or to your desired texture.